 Czech Republic - Interest Rate

-On 2 May, the Bank Board of the Czech National Bank (CNB) unanimously decided to lift the two-week repo rate by 25 basis points to 2.00%, marking the first rate hike of the year.
-At the same time, the CNB increased both the Lombard rate and discount rate by 25 basis points to 3.00% and 1.00%, respectively.
+On 1 August, the board of the Czech National Bank (CNB) unanimously decided to keep the two-week repo rate unchanged at 2.00%, marking the second consecutive hold and coming in line with market expectations.
+Moreover, the CNB also left both the Lombard and discount rates unchanged at 3.00% and 1.00%, respectively.

 Czech Republic - Interest Rate Data

 |Policy Interest Rate (%)||0.05||0.05||0.05||0.05||0.50|